phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zedboard.md

 ![Image](_images/zynq7000-ls2-mac.png)

-To share disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable ttyACMx device, in this case, ttyACM1):
+To share disk image to the bootloader, `feniksd` has to be launched with the following arguments (choose suitable ttyACMx device, in this case, ttyACM1):

 ```console